8ta4/spam/README.md

 > Does `spam` send the messages?

-No. When it puts a date in the `runs` sheet, that's just a recommendation.
+No. Sending the messages is your job.

-> Does `spam` give a send date to every message it generates?
+> Do I have to send every message the tool generates?

-No. The `gatekeeper` agent is the last step in the workflow.
-If a message doesn't meet the standard, it'll be rejected instead of being given a send date.

-You'll see this decision recorded in the `decision` column of the `runs` sheet.
-That column will contain one of two things:

-- A date.

-- The keyword `rejected`.

-This makes the `decision` column a sum type.

-The `reason` column will be there to tell you why the `gatekeeper` made its call.
+No. The `gatekeeper` agent is the final check.
+You'll see its decision in the `approved` column of the `runs` sheet.
+The `reason` column will tell you why the `gatekeeper` made its call.

 > Where do I change the spreadsheet URL?